HariSekhon/DevOps-Python-tools/README.md

 All programs come with a ```--help``` switch which includes a program description and the list of command line options.

-Some common options support $ENVIRONMENT_VARIABLES which are mentioned in the --help descriptions in brackets eg. ($HOST)
+Some common options support $ENVIRONMENT_VARIABLES which are mentioned in the --help descriptions in brackets eg. ($HOST or more specific ones with higher precedence like $AMBARI_HOST).

 ### PyTools ###